Sammy's Super T-Shirt

-Sammy's Super T-Shirt is a British family film made by the Children's Film Foundation in 1978.
+Sammy's Super T-Shirt is a 1978 British children's comedy film directed by Jeremy Summers and starring Reggie Winch and Lawrie Mark.
+It was made for the Children's Film Foundation.

 Synopsis

-Pint-size Sammy Smith's (Reggie Winch) greatest ambition is to become a sporting superstar.
-With the aid of his West Indian friend Marvin (Lawrie Mark) and the famous Professor Hercules's body-building course, Sammy is training for the long distance running championship.
+Pint-size Sammy Smith's greatest ambition is to become a sporting superstar.
+With the aid of his West Indian friend Marvin and the famous Professor Hercules's body-building course, Sammy is training for the long distance running championship.
 Two bullies, Sammy's rivals in the race, throw his 'lucky' Tiger T-shirt through the window of a research laboratory.
 In trying to get it back, Sammy upsets some electrical apparatus and in the resultant explosion the T-shirt is transformed into a source of tremendous power.

-The chief scientist, Mr. Trotter (Julian Holloway), and his boss, Mr. Becket (Richard Vernon), decide to exploit this discovery for their own ends, but Sammy and Marvin escape with the shirt, which enables Sammy to jump over the high factory wall, to stop the crooks car with one hand, and to run down the road like a rocket.
+The chief scientist, Mr. Trotter, and his boss, Mr. Becket, decide to exploit this discovery for their own ends, but Sammy and Marvin escape with the shirt, which enables Sammy to jump over the high factory wall, to stop the crooks car with one hand, and to run down the road like a rocket.
 After a number of narrow escapes, Sammy gets to the sports ground, but is tripped at the start of the race by the two bullies.
 With the aid of the super T-shirt, he succeeds in forging ahead, but as Marvin arrives at the ground, Sammy falters and is brought to a halt by the now volatile T-shirt.
 Marvin rips off the shirt and persuades Sammy to run under his own steam.
 Sammy eventually catches up and wins the race.